 - 6 cups fresh or frozen blackberries raspberries, and blueberries, rinsed and drained

 - Biscuit Topping

 - 1 cup plus 5 tablespoons all-purpose flour

 - 6 tablespoons unsalted butter chilled & cut into bits

 - ½ teaspoon ground cinnamon

 - Prepare the Biscuit Topping: In a medium bowl, whisk together flour, sugar, baking powder and salt until well combined.
 Using a pastry whisk, cut butter into flour mixture until it resembles a coarse meal with small pea-sized pieces of butter.
-In a small bowl, whisk vanilla into beaten egg using a fork.
-With the pastry whisk, toss beaten egg and vanilla into flour mixture until moistened and dough starts to hold together.
+In a small bowl, whisk vanilla into the beaten egg using a fork.
+With the pastry whisk, toss beaten egg and vanilla into flour mixture until moistened and the dough starts to hold together.
 Continue to toss and blend gently with fingertips until well combined.
 It should crumbly but if you overwork the dough it's ok.

 - Assemble the Cobbler: Sprinkle biscuit crumble topping evenly over fruit filling.
 If the dough is too soft simply flatten it in your hands and break it into pieces across your berries.
 Sprinkle biscuit topping with sugar and cinnamon.

 - Bake the Cobbler: Your grill should be perfectly heated now, lower to a medium flame to bake.
-Bake in preheated grill until topping is golden brown and filling is cooked through and bubbly, about 40 to 45 minutes.
+Bake in the preheated grill until topping is golden brown and filling is cooked through and bubbly, about 40 to 45 minutes.
 If your cooking in the oven, prevent over-browning of topping by covering with a sheet of aluminum foil after 25 minutes of baking.
 Remove foil and carefully transfer to wire rack to cool.